kristenvaccaro/interaction-design/index.md

 Attendance Policy: Attendance at the lectures is recommended, but studio attendance is required, beginning in Week 1.
 You may skip one studio without penalty, but any additional missed studio will lose 25% of the total studio participation portion of your grade (i.e., 4 missed studios = 0% credit for studio participation).
 To request an excused absence, contact me and your studio TA on Canvas.

+## LLM Policy

+#### Can I use LLMs to write the code for my coding labs?

+I discourage LLM/"vibe" coding if you are still learning (i.e., if this is your first experience with web development).
+Experienced web developers may use LLMs, but must "cite your sources", i.e., specify the model and prompt used.
+You must also include the original LLM generated code and mark any changes you made.

+In addition, if we suspect any code was LLM generated or have other questions/concerns about your code, you may be asked to come to office hours and explain what it does, assess whether it is the simplest solution, and/or compare to other strategies covered in class.

+#### Can I use LLMs for the design assignments?

+It is strictly forbidden to use LLMs to fabricate any data from users (either in needfinding or user testing).
+You need to know your users and their experiences to do good design.

+However, it is now common practice in industry to use LLMs for things like generating information architectures, providing critiques on designs, or transcribing/summarizing user testing feedback.
+While I recommend doing a first draft of all tasks yourself first, you are permitted to use LLMs for these tasks, following the same "cite your sources" policy (specify the model and prompt used).

 ## Inclusion Statement
 It is my hope that we will develop a supportive learning community that will foster rich discussions through the sharing of personal ideas, experiences, and interpretations of the course material.
 Honesty, listening for understanding, a willingness to share your ideas, and respect for self and others are basic guidelines that can help create a positive learning environment.
 Your participation and feedback is important to the success of the course and I welcome your thoughts throughout the semester on how we might improve class processes that will encourage effective communication and dialogue.